ElusiveMonni/monni_docs/docs/guides/mass-actions.md

 ---
 ##### Need to do a lot at once?
 Here's how!
 ---
+*This tool does not yet exist on the new version of the website.
+You can still use the tool at* *https://old.monni.fyi/.* This guide will be updated once the tool is added to the new site.

 Mass actions is a tool which can be used to do things such as add roles to many people at once, or ban multiple users at the same time.

 :::info